 The Rule came up during Agent Steve Burmeister’s testimony in Timothy McVeigh’s trial as well.
 The defense’s theory on cross examination was that the FBI lab was contaminated because lab tables weren’t properly cleaned, nor were the lab floors.
 Same with employees coming in and out of the lab.
 They weren’t cleaned or decontaminated, either.
 If the items weren’t cleaned between tests, and the unclean employees had been around explosives before they got into the lab, or walked around freely while in it, the defense theory says positive findings of explosives on key pieces of evidence like McVeigh’s clothes and earplugs are unreliable.
 The lesson for jurors: Everything tested positive for explosive residue because the lab is contaminated.

-During redirect, the government pointed out that there were numerous items tested in addition to McVeigh’s earplugs and clothes: other blankets, carpets, some of McVeigh’s other clothes, and items recovered from accomplice Terry Nichols’s house – an environment which indisputably contained explosives.
-None of these other items had explosive residue.
+During redirect, the government pointed out that there were numerous items tested in addition to McVeigh’s earplugs and clothes: other blankets, carpets, some of McVeigh’s other clothes, and items recovered from accomplice Terry Nichols’s house (an environment which indisputably contained explosives) and none of these other items had explosive residue.
 The lesson for jurors now is everything did not came back positive for explosive residue so the lab was not contaminated.
 Prosecutor Beth Wilkinson drove the point home while cross examining defense expert Frederic Whitehurst:

 And the general common sense idea is that when the evidence is tested and there were no residues found, that is a pretty good indication that there is no contamination as to that evidence?